-Policy and business plan in 2022 and in the future, the Company will continue to focus on the high-end condominium projects development, which is the Company's main product which will adjust the product model to a price level suitable for the current purchasing power of the target customers.
-In addition, the Company has begun to develop projects into new segments such as middle-end condominiums and low-rise housing such as detached houses, townhomes, and home offices to increase the Company's product portfolio diversification.
-Adjust according to market demand and expand the base to more new customers.
+Policy and business plan in 2023 and in the future, the Company will continue to focus on the high-end condominium projects development, which is the Company's main product which will adjust the product model to a price level suitable for the current purchasing power of the target customers.
+In addition, the Company has begun to develop projects into new segments such as middle-end condominiums and low-rise housing such as single-detached houses, townhomes, and home offices to increase the Company's product portfolio diversification according to market demand and expand to new customer segment.

-Vision and Mission in The Company's operations
+Vision and Mission in The Company's Operations